akbarrdev/Ghenema/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository
+1. Fork this repository.
-2. Create a new branch for your contribution
-3. Make your changes
+2. Create an md file or use the template in the [template](template) folder.
+3. Add your knowledge to the [knowledge-base](knowledge-base) folder with a filename that matches the title of your knowledge.
+4. Before submitting, ensure you have followed the format and layout consistent with the template.
-4. Submit a pull request
+5. Submit a pull request and wait for the maintainer's approval.

 ## Content Guidelines